karakyrt/kubernetes-1/goolge-k8s-grafana/README.md

      kubectl get deployment -n tools
      ```

-  7. Next use this command for check services what you have:
+  7. Next use this command to check services what you have:
      ```
      kubectl -n grafana get services
      ```